Bardiya: Aftermath

 In the next year, another person claiming to be Bardiya, named Vahyazdāta (𐎺𐏃𐎹𐏀𐎭𐎠𐎫) rose against Darius in eastern Persia and met with great success, but he was finally defeated, taken prisoner and executed.
-Perhaps he is identical with the King Maraphis "the Maraphian," name of a Persian tribe, who occurs as successor in the list of Persian kings given by Aeschylus.
+Perhaps he is identical with the King Maraphis "the Maraphii" who occurs as successor in the list of Persian kings given by Aeschylus.

 The real Bardiya had only one daughter, called Parmys, who eventually married Darius the Great.

 Some contracts dating from his reign have been found in Babylonia, where his name is spelt Barziya or Bardiya.
 Darius says that Bardiya destroyed some temples, which Darius later restored.
 Bardiya also took away the herds and houses of the people, which Darius corrected once he gained the throne.

 The death of the false Bardiya was annually celebrated in Persia by a feast called "the killing of the magian," (Magiophani) at which no magian was allowed to show himself.

 Bardiya in fiction

-This episode is dealt with by Gore Vidal in his novel Creation.
-He takes the view that the person who ruled for a few months was the real Bardiya.
+This episode is dealt with by Gore Vidal in his historical novel Creation (1981).
+The fictional narrator is a Persian nobleman in the court of Darius the Great who learns that the person who ruled for a few months was the real Bardiya.

-"The impostor magician Smerdis" is mentioned in the short story by Jorge Luis Borges, Tlön, Uqbar, Orbis Tertius.
-He is the only historical character that the protagonist is able to recognize when discovering the article on the fictitious nation of Uqbar, and it is stated that his name has been invoked mainly as a metaphor.
+An "impostor Magian Smerdis" is mentioned in the 1940 short story by Jorge Luis Borges, Tlön, Uqbar, Orbis Tertius.
+In the story, a reader discovers an article on a fictitious nation in an otherwise ordinary encyclopedia volume.
+Smerdis is the only historical figure that the protagonist recognizes.
+The narrator of the story mentions that the name is invoked in the article as a metaphor more than anything else.